unfoldedcircle/core-api/doc/integration-driver/driver-registration.md

 ## Driver Registration

-An integration driver can optionally register itself in a remote.
+An integration driver can optionally register itself in a remote if the [driver advertisement](driver-advertisement.md) for auto-discovery is not sufficient.
 This is a convenience feature if a driver would like to provide its access token without the user requiring to manually enter it, or if the driver cannot be automatically be discovered by the remote due to network setup (non-local servers, firewalls, VLAN etc.).

 ```mermaid
 sequenceDiagram